cyberjayk/Phishing-Email-Analysis/README.md

 Decoding the email's base64 encoded HTML body using the CyberChef tool:  <br/>
 <img width="1273" height="1032" alt="cyberchef" src="https://github.com/user-attachments/assets/66815a61-8417-4b2d-8180-e42a042ce90d" />

+The HTML body of the email was encoded in Base64.
+After decoding it in CyberChef, the true content of the phishing message became visible, including the malicious call-to-action button and embedded phishing URL.
+This confirms the attacker attempted to conceal the phishing content from basic text inspections.

 <br />
 <br />
 <br />